sharispe/sm-tools-evaluation/README.md

 The results of this version for sample r0_0 can be found at `results/go/r_10000_FastSemSim_7.1.1_0_0.tsv` (then can also be reproduced modifying run.sh script).

-GOSim and GOSemSim relies on GO.db R package http://www.bioconductor.org/packages/2.12/data/annotation/html/GO.db.html They also considers as ancestors of a concept x, concept which are not subsuming x according to is-a relationships.
+GOSim and GOSemSim relies on GO.db R package http://www.bioconductor.org/packages/2.12/data/annotation/html/GO.db.html They also consider as ancestors of a concept x, concepts that are not subsuming x according to is-a relationships.
 See http://www.bioconductor.org/packages/2.13/data/annotation/manuals/GO.db/man/GO.db.pdf:
 GOBPPARENTS details:

-"Each GO BP term is mapped to a named vector of GO BP terms.
+> "Each GO BP term is mapped to a named vector of GO BP terms.
-The name associated with the parent term will be either isa, hasa or partof, where isa indicates that the child term is a more speciﬁc version of the parent, and hasa and partof indicate that the child term is a part of the parent.
+> The name associated with the parent term will be either isa, hasa or partof,
+> where isa indicates that the child term is a more speciﬁc version of the parent,
+> and hasa and partof indicate that the child term is a part of the parent.
-For example, a telomere is part of a chromosome.".
+> For example, a telomere is part of a chromosome.".

 We therefore suspect GOSim and GOSemSim to not differentiate the type of relationships when the common ancestors are computed.

 The Pearson correlations between the results produced by the tools are: